bitcoin-dev-project/warnet/docs/creating-a-network.md

 warnet deploy networks/<name>
 ```

-There are three ways to produce them.
-All three result in the same YAML files — the choice is about how much control and scale you need.
+There are four ways to produce them.
+All result in the same YAML files — the choice is about how much control and scale you need.

 For the full list of options available in those files, see:
 - [Tank Options](tank-options.md) — all Bitcoin Core node keys